blackbaud/stache1/guide/index.md

 ### Common Parameters and Identifiers

-In requests to the API and responses from it, you will frequently encounter the following parameters within  query string which is added to the base endpoint URI.
+In requests to the API and responses from it, you will frequently encounter the following parameters within the query string which is added to the base endpoint URI.

 ####Common Authorization Request Parameters
-In the Authorization request the client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the the "application/x-www-form-urlencoded" format.
+In the Authorization request, the client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the the "application/x-www-form-urlencoded" format.

 > TO DO:  Document the max length of the client identifier (client_id) parameter issued by the Blackbaud authorization server.